Senate Charge to the GEOC

 In order to effectively manage the process:

-- The Course Alignment project will be evenly spread out over a 5 year cycle (each year within the cycle referred to as a round);
+- The Course Alignment project will be evenly spread out over a 6-year cycle beginning in the 2018-2019 academic year (previously a 5-year cycle).

-- Academic departments with courses in the General Education Curriculum will be on the Course Alignment schedule once in the 5 year cycle;
+- Academic departments with courses in the General Education Curriculum will be on the Course Alignment schedule once in the 6-year cycle.

-- Only those courses that have not been reviewed by the GEOC in the previous 5 academic years will be in each department’s pool of courses to be reviewed (e.g. in AY14-15, only those courses last approved by GEOC prior to AY09-10 will be in the academic department’s sampling pool);
+- Only those courses that have not been reviewed by the GEOC in the previous 5 academic years will be in each department’s pool of courses to be reviewed (e.g. in AY 18-19, only those courses last approved by GEOC prior to AY 13-14 will be in the academic department’s sampling pool).

-- For each academic unit, the largest enrollment course in an academic year will automatically be reviewed; and
+- For each academic unit, the largest enrollment course in an academic year will automatically be reviewed.

 - Where possible, at least one course reviewed for each academic unit will be offered at a regional campus.

-A 5-year schedule that includes all departments with courses in the General Education Curriculum has been developed.
-This schedule attempts to strike a balance in the number of courses to be reviewed by each Content Area and Competency subcommittee each year as well as to spread large departments across the 5 year schedule.
+A 6-year schedule that includes all departments with courses in the General Education Curriculum has been developed.
+This schedule attempts to strike a balance in the number of courses to be reviewed by each Content Area and Competency subcommittee each year as well as to spread large departments across the 6-year schedule.
 This schedule allows for each subcommittee to work with academic departments throughout the Course Alignment process.

 As noted in the Administration section above, only those courses that have not been reviewed in the previous 5 academic years will be in the sampling pool for each department.